ChandlerU11/ChandlerU11.github.io/content/posts/clean_data.md

 ## Introduction
 For those of you that don't know me personally, I managed to run collegiately for 6 years (thanks Covid?).
-Over that time I logged a lot of miles and a lot Garmin activities.
+Over that time I logged a lot of miles and a lot of Garmin activities.
 I still run quite a bit, but my barn burning days are behind me.
 I'd like to build a dashboard to get some insights to my running trends during that time as a sort of "last hoorah", but sadly, a lot of my running data is missing and messy.
 I think cleaning it up will make for a great project to test my skills!
 Follow along here as I clean up and fill-in my running data using various techniques such as pulling outside data sources and training some ML models to predict missing values.

 ## Data Read-in and Initial Exploration
 Below is a first look at my running data from college.
 Over the span of 6 years, I went for a run at least 1,975 times!